DecodedSpark/comp3670-project/README.md

 2) For some reason, even though testing SpyNeighbors.java directly proves that the code for Task 2 works correctly, FPJobSeeker.java fails to call on SpyNeighbors.java when the job is assigned.
 FPJobSeeker instead appears to enter an infinite loop.
 Hours of debugging failed to solve the issue.

+3) The bonus code for Task 4 does not seem to work properly.
+It does not make the application continue from where it left off in the event of a crash.

 ====== DEPLOYMENT & TESTING INSTRUCTIONS ======